Marchlands

 Marchlands is a British television series developed from the American television drama pilot The Oaks, written and created by David Schulner, and broadcast on ITV in 2011.

 A follow-up series, Lightfields, was broadcast in 2013.
-Each five-episode series explores the lives of three families, occupying the same house in different time periods.
-A restless spirit haunts the house, and the previous house owners appear to their successors as ghosts as well.
+Each five-episode series explores the lives of three families, occupying the same house in different time periods, which is haunted by a restless spirit.

 Plot

-In 1968, Ruth and Paul Bowen reside in Marchlands, a fictional Yorkshire village, along with Paul's parents Robert and Evelyn.
+In 1968, Ruth and Paul Bowen reside in Marchlands, a house in a fictional Yorkshire village, along with Paul's parents Robert and Evelyn.
 Six months earlier, their daughter Alice drowned in an apparent accident.
 However, Ruth suspects there is more to Alice's death and is determined to uncover the truth.

 In 1987, Helen and Eddie Maynard rent Marchlands with their two children.
 They soon discover that their daughter Amy has an imaginary friend named Alice, which they initially dismiss.
 However, after a series of suspiciously paranormal events, Amy blames Alice for the death of a kitten.
 Concerned, Helen and Eddie take Amy for medical tests.

 In 2010, Mark Ashburn and his pregnant partner Nisha Parekh move into Marchlands and discover a photo of a young girl whom the audience recognizes as Alice.
 Nisha grows suspicious that Mark has not been fully honest about their reason for moving.
 Meanwhile, elderly Ruth, who never accepted her child's death, returns to Marchlands when Mark hires her as a housekeeper and childminder after Nisha breaks her ankle falling from a step-ladder.